SiddharthChillale/SiddharthChillale.github.io/content/projects/pathtracer/pathtracer.md

   relative: true
 ---

+This is a university course project that I took in University at Buffalo on Computer Graphics.

-I develop a simple path tracer that can render scenes with global illumination.
-The first two tasks focus on providing an efficient implementation of ray-scene geometry queries.
-In the third task (Pathtracer) I developed the ability to simulate light bounces around the scene.
+I developed a simple path tracer that can render scenes with global illumination.
+The first two tasks focus on providing an efficient implementation of ray-scene geometry.
+In the third task (Pathtracer) I developed the ability to simulate how light bounces around the scene.
 Specifically, indirect and direct illumination.
 The pathtracer renders _COLLADA_ files.